Some handle stress better than others. But denying I’m stressed so I’m thought more spiritual might mean I need my head examined.

 Knowledge is power.

 If you’ve ever felt overwhelmed, out of control, or desperately blue – it’s not necessarily a spiritual problem.
 Years of irritability, mood swings, lack of motivation, anxiety, tears, insomnia, and dark depressions nearly did me in.
 Life slipped me by.
 I couldn’t join in.
-Well-meaning folks lectured me about bible-reading when I couldn’t even concentrate.
-But then I began to find answers.
+Well-meaning folks lectured me about bible-reading when my eyes couldn’t even focus.
+Thankfully, I began to find answers.
 I’m compiling common-sense tools to get my life back, thank God, and you can, too.

 There’s a reason some of us handle stress better (or worse) than others.
 Maybe the too-blessed-to-be-stressed crowd has more seratonin.
 Or estrogen.
 Or the guardian hormone, progesterone, which calms the nervous system.
+Maybe their gut health isn’t yet wrecked and they get plenty restorative sleep.
 All I know is, where folks lack compassion and grace, we’ll find comfort in the truth.
 Where they lack understanding, there is One who knows our frame.
 If you struggle this way, you’re no less spiritual than anybody else.
 There is an emotional rescue plan and we’ll talk about it later.

 Are you experiencing chronic stress?
-Do you sometimes badger yourself or want to give up?
-Maybe you’re not up to par and want to share.
+Do you sometimes badger/guilt yourself, or want to give up?
+Please share if you’ve found resources that helped you heal and recover.

 I’m praying for you today and so appreciate your being here.